You can stick to manual Scrum workflow, or you can automate with free Jira software. We know which method we prefer.

 In terms of automation, plenty of tools are available.
 You can use Easy Agile’s free Jira workflow plugin as valuable support for agile project management.
 This can help you create complex workflows and save all the details in the Jira cloud, ensuring nothing is ever lost.
 The free Jira workflow plugin also includes your burndown chart and sprint report.

 Automate your Jira workflow now

 Don’t wait for providence to come knocking on your door.
-Automate your Scrum workflow today with free software that works.
+Automate your Scrum workflow today with software that works.